Arrested coalescence drives helical coiling and networking of filamentous smectic condensates

-In this work, we investigate the rich phenomenology underlying the formation and sustained dynamics of filamentous smectic condensate networks.
-Surprisingly, we observe that network formation is mediated by spontaneous coiling of initially-disconnected filaments into double-helical coils, which then form the nascent network linkages.
-Formation of these coils is not driven by any underlying chiral or bent-core transition (\textit{e.g. }B7 \cite{OlegJakliSelingerBentCore,jakli2000helical}); coil formation arises at all temperatures within the binodal.
-High speed imaging reveals that coiling is an energy barrier crossing process initiated by the rapid snapping-together of co-aligned filaments into transient ribbon-like structures.
-Once formed, the ribbons wind with a spontaneously-selected macroscopic chirality—increasing the contact area for favorable interfacial interactions; these effects are reminiscent of entropically-driven coiling of filaments with low torsional and bend rigidity \cite{snir2005entropically}.
-Image analysis demonstrates that both ribbons and coils are formed by the arrested coalescence of filaments.
-We propose an internal smectic microstructure that can rationalize the stabilization of these arrested structures.
-Then, by isolating single filaments within microdroplets and tracking their shape transformations, we show that coiling is driven by mesophase structure rather than emergent activity of network growth.
-Our results highlight how the physical stresses associated with liquid crystalline ordering contribute to the formation of networks during fluid demixing.
-These phenomena could play unexplored roles in condensate networking of other engineered and biological materials \cite{pombo2024membrane,hnisz2017phase,shen2021effects,basu2025vimentin}.
+In this work, we investigate the route to networking in filamentous smectic condensates.
+Surprisingly, we observe that network formation is mediated by spontaneous coiling of initially-disconnected parallel filaments into double-helical coils, which then form the nascent network linkages.
+Formation of these coils is not driven by any underlying molecular characteristics, such as chirality or bend \cite{OlegJakliSelingerBentCore,jakli2000helical}; coil formation arises at all temperatures within the binodal.
+Instead, high speed imaging reveals that coiling is initiated by the rapid snapping-together of co-aligned filaments into transient ``ribbon'' morphologies.
+Full-coalescence of filaments is arrested in these ribbons, presumably by elastic constraints on the liquid crystal microstructure.
+Once formed, the ribbons wind with a spontaneously-selected macroscopic chirality.
+Geometric analysis of these coils reveals that they effectively reduce interfacial energy; reminiscent of entropically-driven coiling of filaments with low torsional and bend rigidity \cite{snir2005entropically}.
+We propose a set of internal smectic microstructures that can rationalize the stabilization of these arrested droplet morphologies.
+By isolating single filaments within microdroplets and tracking their shape transformations, we show that coiling is driven by mesophase structure rather than emergent activity of network growth.
+Our results highlight how condensates can adopt complex morpholgies driven purely by interfacial stresses under the constraints of liquid crystal ordering.
+These phenomena could play unexplored roles in the morphological transformations or networking of condensates in other engineered and biological materials \cite{pombo2024membrane,hnisz2017phase,shen2021effects,basu2025vimentin}.